hpi-epic/pricewars/README.md

 ```

 This starts the whole platform and two merchants to compete against each other for 30 minutes.
-As merchant start command you can use for example: `"python3 merchant/merchant.py --strategy Cheapest -port 5000"`
+As merchant start command you can use for example: `"python3 merchant/merchant.py --strategy Cheapest --port 5000"`
 Run `python3 helper_scripts/benchmark.py --help` to see all arguments.

 PS: you might need to install several Python libraries (e.g., `matplotlib` via `pip3 install matplotlib`) and Tkinter (e.g., via `sudo apt-get install python3-tk` on Ubuntu).